Blasphemy law in Sri Lanka: Naomi Coleman

-On April of 2014, Naomi Coleman, a British tourist, got arrested by the Sri Lankan Police for having a tattoo of Buddha on her arm.
+On April 2014, Naomi Coleman, a British tourist, got arrested by the Sri Lankan Police for having a tattoo of Buddha on her arm.
 She was detained for four days, before being deported to the United Kingdom on April 24, 2014.
 Coleman sued the Sri Lankan authorities seeking 10 million rupees in compensation.
 On November 15, 2017, the Supreme Court of Sri Lanka concluded that Coleman's arrest and deportation was unlawful, and ordered her to be compensated by 800,000 rupees.
 The court further stated that Coleman had been subjected to "horrifying and scandalous treatment" by the police and prison officers.

 Shakthika Sathkumara

 On April 1, 2019, writer Shakthika Sathkumara was arrested by the Sri Lankan Police under allegations of defaming Buddhism in a short story he published on Facebook.
 The story contained references to child sexual abuse and homosexuality within Buddhist clergy.
 He was charged under the Section 3 of the ICCPR Act and Article 291B of the Penal Code, and was held in pre-trial detention for 127 days.
 Sathkumara was released under strict bail conditions on August 8, 2019, and the charges were ultimately dropped without an indictment on February 9, 2021.
 The arrest and detention was criticized by the human rights groups Amnesty International and Freedom Now, as well as the writers' association PEN International.